mschmitt/stream-toys/README.md

 ## countdown

-* Provide query option "s=x" for the countdown duration.
-Default is 5 minutes.
+* Provide query option "s=x" for the countdown duration in seconds.
+Default is 300 seconds / 5 minutes.
 * Provide query option "r=1" for redirecting to clock when countdown reaches zero.

 ### Examples